 Sri Dharma Mittra developed and refined a style of yoga that was taught to him by his guru, Sri Swami Kailashananda Maharaj.
 Dharma Yoga is a classical form of Raja Yoga, or the path of introspection.

-Vinyasa yoga is a breath-synchronized movement system characterized by rhythmic pace and dynamic flow.
-The student is taught Ujjayi breath;
+Pranavah Vinyasa Flow is a breath-synchronized movement system characterized by rhythmic pace and dynamic flow.
+The student is taught Ujjayi breath; Drishti: external, focused-steady gaze; and Bandhas: energy conservation locks.
+Each Vinyasa teacher designs a series of breath-connected asanas /postures that focus the mind and challenge the body

 Our Pranavah Silent Yoga class is a silent flow, a meditation in motion.
 The class moves in sync, as a collective one, following the teacher.
 The synergy of breath and motion is powerful and unavoidable.